redhat-openstack/openstack-puppet-modules/README.md

 * That a suitable Java Runtime environment (JRE) is installed with Java Native Access (JNA) by including `cassandra::java`.
 This need to be executed before the Cassandra service is started.
-* Install the optional utilities by including `cassandra::optutils`.

 ```puppet
 node /^node\d+$/ {